richardharrington/draw/README.md

 # Draw

-***This readme is out of date as it makes no mention of real-time collaboration.
-I'm going to fix it up soon.***

-An experiment in using Canvas to create a simple browser-based drawing app.
+An experiment in using Canvas, Node and Socket.io to create a multi-user browser-based drawing app.
+You can see the other people drawing with you in real-time, even if they're on another continent.

 In its current form, it uses a search engine to grab color palettes from the API of a color-sharing website called colourlovers.com.

 In the future, it may or may not incorporate the following features:

 * The ability to take snapshots of the canvas and save them to disk or upload them to social media sites or email them.
-* The ability to have two people in different browsers drawing on the same canvas.
+* The ability to grab from other palette collections.
 * Other fun stuff.
 Ideas?

 Upcoming near-term feature changes can be found in the Issues tab.